sujaysathya/Automated_Attending_System/README.md

 <p>The <b><i>Bunk Bot</i></b> is built on Python and its main purpose is to attend your online classes <i>for you</i>.

-This bot gets the meeting ID of your meeting from Google Docs (note that you need a friend to upload this for you) and opens Google Meet and logs in on your behalf.
+This bot gets the meeting ID of your meeting from Google Docs (note: your friend can upload this for you if you can't) and opens Google Meet and logs in on your behalf.

 It can use both Speech Recognition and Image Processing techniques to interact with other people in the meeting.